teamyomo/yomo/Implimentation.md

 * AutoRoute - Navigate a route, starting at the closest and going to the next passing them to the NM
 * AutoRegion - Given a region, grid it and generate routes for each pass for the NM

-!Gridding Algorithm! - The ACM is responsible for grid generation, it will be handed a region.
+**Gridding Algorithm** - The ACM is responsible for grid generation, it will be handed a region.
 The MVP grid algorithm is as follows;
 1. Generate sub-regions as nessary for "islanding"
 1. AutoRoute to Region initial start point
 1. Sweep parimeter twice